-When there is sugar in car gas tanks, the granules begin to clog the fuel intake lines.
+When there is sugar in a car’s gas tank, the granules begin to clog the fuel intake lines.
 This obstruction prevents the standard level of fuel from being consumed.

 If the fuel transmission lines become clogged entirely, then your car may stall when you attempt to accelerate.
 You may see the car struggle while idling too, with the possibility of a stall there as well.

 Most sugar in the gas tank symptoms will lead to this result.
-Sturdy clogs result in a complete blockage of fuel access.
+Severe clogs result in a complete blockage of fuel access.
 You’ll find that the engine does not want to start at all.
 It may turn over for you when turning the ignition, but then nothing else will happen.